Mvannes/lando-umami-build/web/modules/synetic/janus-ab/README.md

 To solve the issue of Drupal internal caching, two additional modules come bundled into the repository, to be turned on depending on which internal caches are active.
-### Dynamic Page Cache Module
+### Render Cache Module
-For the [Internal Dynamic Page Cache](https://www.drupal.org/docs/8/core/modules/dynamic-page-cache) we offer the creatively named Janus Dynamic Page Cache module.
-This module does one thing, which is overwrite the internal dynamic page cache service with its own extension that is capable of doing AB-tests.
+For the [Render Page Cache](https://www.drupal.org/docs/8/api/render-api/cacheability-of-render-arrays) we offer the creatively named Janus Render Cache module.
+This module does one thing, which is overwrite the render cache service with its own extension that is capable of doing AB-tests.
+This cache is almost always active, and is used by the Dynamic Page Cache.

-**Turn this on when you are using the internal dynamic page cache!**
+**Turn this on when you are using the render cache! \(Almost always)**

 ### Page Cache Module
-Similarly, to the Janus Dynamic Page Cache module, the Janus Page Cache Module overwrites the [Internal Page Cache](https://www.drupal.org/docs/8/core/modules/page-cache) to let it work for AB-tests.
+Similarly, to the Janus Render Cache module, the Janus Page Cache Module overwrites the [Internal Page Cache](https://www.drupal.org/docs/8/core/modules/page-cache) to let it work for AB-tests.

 **Turn this on when you are using the internal page cache!**